keenlabs/Keen-Docs/source/event_data_modeling/event_data_intro.rst

 Property Types
 +++++++++++++++++++++++++++++++++

-Although you will spend most of your time working with your unique event properties, we wanted to let our advanced users know that there are actually two property types.
-This is particularly relevant for anyone with custom timestamp needs.
+We wanted to let our advanced users know that there are actually two different property types in Keen.
+A majority of folks don't need to know these property distinctions, but if you have advanced timestamp needs, you might find this useful.

-The two property types:
+These are the two property types:

-* **Header properties** are standard properties supported by Keen.
 * **Body properties** describe the event and are provided by you, the API user.

-Currently, the only header property supported by the Keen is the **header:timestamp** property.
-We reserved the header object so we can support more standard properties in the future.
+* **Header properties** are properties automatically provided by Keen.
+They can be overwritten by the API user.

 You might have noticed the “header” and “body” distinction in our example event POST payload: